Move from redundancy to being your own boss

 Get help with costs and budgeting

 You may already have some finance to help with your business set up costs such as creating a website or buying equipment.
-If you're unemployed and thinking about self-employment, you may be able to get a grant from Work and Income to help you get started.
+If you're receiving a benefit and thinking about self-employment, you may be able to get a grant from Work and Income to help you get started.

 Managing your finances well is essential to growing your business successfully, so it helps to have some budgeting skills.
 Check out the budgeting tool on the Sorted website that lets you build your own budget and plan ahead.